-The charts to the right illustrate a possible projection for our future debt service coverage levels and liquidity levels.
-These are subject to various assumptions, including projections for rate increases, expenses, and revenues which are explained further in Section 4 and Section 6.
+The charts to the right illustrate a possible projection for our future debt service coverage levels and liquidity levels, assuming average water conditions in all years.
+These are subject to various assumptions, including projections for rate increases, expenses, and revenues which are explained further in Section 6.

-Past Actual & Projected Rate Increases\
+Past Actual & Projected Rate Increases